-So you just got your pot.
+So you just got your Instant Pot.
 Now what?
-Well, if you’ve actually opened up the manual (props to you, by the way), you know the first thing is the water test.
+Well, if you’ve actually opened up the manual (props to you, by the way), you know the first thing is the Instant Pot water test.

 Think of your Instant Pot like a piece of IKEA furniture.
 Sure – you could go ahead and start building without looking at the diagrams and counting your pieces, but in order to avoid mishaps down the road, you probably want to make sure that things are in working order.
 That’s what the water test is for.